mlewis26201/WeeWX-MQTT-Alerter/README.md

 - Ensure MQTT and Pushover credentials are correct
 - Ensure MQTT messages are being published to the correct topic

+## Roadmap
+- Add SSL Support to MQTT
+- Add export functionality for backing up alerts or similar.

 ## License
 GNU GPL v3